UK lawmakers to probe medicine shortages

 Lloydspharmacy, a unit of Germany's Celesio, said earlier this month that a survey of 396 of its pharmacists around Britain found 80 percent were unable to dispense certain items because of shortages.

-Low prices relative to other European countries have fueled exports from the country, leaving many pharmacies scrabbling for supplies, it said.
+Low prices relative to other European countries have fuelled exports from the country, leaving many pharmacies scrabbling for supplies, it said.

 The export trade has been encouraged by a weak pound, which means Britain is now a particularly cheap place for middlemen to buy medicines and sell them on at a profit in other European markets.